 FLOODPLAIN OVERLAY DISTRICT.
 Area established as an overlay district as indicated on the Town of Winchester’s Flood Insurance Rate Maps (FIRM) and the flood boundary and flood insurance maps developed by the Federal Emergency Management Agency (FEMA) and Federal Insurance Administration.
 The following definitions pertain to the Floodplain District:

-Development means any manmade change to improved or unimproved real estate, including but not limited to buildings or other structures, dredging, filling, grading, paving, excavation or drilling operations.
+Development means any manmade change to improved or unimproved real estate, including but not limited to buildings or other structures, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials.
 The term “development” does not include the resurfacing of existing pavements by the Town of Winchester Public Works Department for maintenance and safety of roadways.

 District means Floodplain Overlay District.

-Flood Boundary and Floodway Map means an official map of a community issued by FEMA that depicts, based on detailed analyses, the boundaries of the 100-year and 500year floods and the 100-year floodway.
-(For maps done in 1987 and later, the floodway designation is including on the FIRM.)
+Flood Boundary and Floodway Map means an official map of a community issued by FEMA that depicts, based on detailed analyses, the boundaries of the 100-year and 500-year floods and the 100-year floodway.
+(For maps done in 1987 and later, the floodway designation is included on the FIRM.)

-Flood Hazard Boundary Map (FHBM) means an official map of a community issued by FEMA where the boundaries of the flood and related erosion areas having special hazards have been designated as Zone A or E.
+Flood Hazard Boundary Map (FHBM) means an official map of a community issued by the Federal Insurance Administration or FEMA where the boundaries of the flood and related erosion areas having special hazards have been designated as Zone A or E.

 Flood Insurance Rate Map means an official map of a community on which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.